NCERA_temp197: Agricultural Safety and Health Research and Extension

 Ongoing Research and Support

 For over 70 years, faculty and staff at Land Grant universities have led research and educational initiatives to address these issues, providing essential support to farmers, their families, hired workers, and rural service providers.
-The NCERA 197 committee has played a crucial role in this effort for more than 20 years, fostering collaboration, mentorship, and specialization among states.
+The NCERA 197 committee has played a crucial role in this effort for more than 20 years, fostering collaboration, mentorship, and specialization among states (Gorucu et al., 2018).
 This group helps set priorities, supports professional development, and ensures that emerging health and safety concerns are effectively addressed.

-In the next five years, the committee will emphasize expanding access to and participation in programs designed for traditionally underserved and underrepresented communities.
-This includes migrant and immigrant farmworkers, producers, farm families, and workers served by the nation's 1890 and 1994 Land Grant universities, as well as other groups who have not been adequately served in the past.
+In the next five years, the committee will emphasize expanding access and participation in programs designed for traditionally underserved and underrepresented communities.
+This includes migrant and immigrant farmworkers, producers, farm families, and workers served by the nation's 1890 and 1994 Land Grant universities, members of the Hispanic-Serving Agricultural Colleges and Universities (HSACU) program, as well as other groups who have not been adequately served in the past.

 Objectives

-1. Address emerging and novel hazards and opportunities in agricultural safety and health.
+1. Address emerging hazards in agriculture and novel opportunities in agricultural safety and health.

 2. Foster agricultural safety and health research, outreach, and Extension partnerships to expand program impact.